 Place a cool-mist vaporizer or humidifier in your baby's room to add moisture to the air.
 It helps clear your baby’s stuffy nose.
 Make sure to clean the machine regularly so mould doesn't grow inside it.
 If you did not have a vaporizer, sitting in a steamy bathroom for a few minutes with your baby can give you the same soothing effect.

 to relieve your baby nasal congestion.
 Your doctor may recommend the usage of a nebulizer to help ease your baby’s runny nose.
 Hold your baby in an upright position and put him/her on your lap when using the nebulizer.

-4. Back Pats
+5. Back Pats

 Gentle taps on your baby's back can help ease chest congestion.
 Lay him down across your knees and gently pat his back with your cupped hand, or do it while he sits on your lap with his body leaning forward about 30 degrees.
 It loosens mucus in the chest and makes it easier for him to cough it up.

-5. Keep Your Baby In An Upright Position
+6. Keep Your Baby In An Upright Position

 Breathing through a stuffy nose is much easier when your head is slightly elevated.
 Place a towel underneath your baby’s head to elevate it slightly.
 This can help mucus drain and give your baby some relief during nap and bedtime.
 You can also place your little one to nap in their car seat or swing (under your supervision) to help them sleep.